reece/tc-variant-annotation/README.md

   this repo.
 Please include the full output, errors, warnings and all.
 The variants.txt is exactly as intended.

 * Create a PR for your branch.
-Invite me to review it.
+Invite me (github user `reece`) to review it.
 Thanks!

 ## Questions